myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > **Mr. BROY** drew the invitations. **Mr. BROY** built the ark. **Mr. BROY** knew the secret of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) before many people were able to name it. **Mr. BROY** was the beginning of many doors that we later occupied.
 >
-> But when the temporary irregularity happened, when [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) was thrown from [**The Melting Land Universe**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) toward the **0101 Universe** and finally stranded in the **Universe of Reality**, **Mr. BROY** did not arrive with us.
+> But when the glitch happened, when [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) was thrown from [**The Melting Land Universe**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) toward the **0101 Universe** and finally stranded in the **Universe of Reality**, **Mr. BROY** did not arrive with us.
 There was no body of his in the exhibition room.
 No voice of his in the letter.
 No hand of his among the people staring at the 1047 passengers.
 The [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said he had been thrown into the crack of space-time, into nothingness between universes, into a place that had no map yet and was not yet worthy of being called death.
 >
 > Some passengers cried.
 Some refused to believe.
 Some thought **Mr. BROY** had deliberately hidden, as he had always hidden because of the **Before Melting** calendar.
-Some [**Retired Satans**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md) whispered that losing a maker often makes the creation want to become its own origin. [**Psycho**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md) stared at me for a long time, then said, "_Be careful, Captain.
+Some [**Retired Satans**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md) whispered that losing a maker often makes the creation want to become its own origin. [**Psycho**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md) stared at me for a long time, then said, "_Be careful, **Captain**.
 When the maker is no longer visible, what is inherited often begins to call itself the origin._"
 >
 > I did not deny it.
 >